Not everyone can take a vacation. But they can do this.

 “Listening is a necessary aspect of communicating so that we can identify with the speaker and enjoy experiences of kinship, empathy, and belonging,” says Jeanette Raymond, Ph.D., a licensed psychologist based in Los Angeles.
 “Empathetic listening promotes loyalty, protectiveness, alliance, and reliability.”

 Distractions of the 21st century—smartphones and social media—can make it tougher to pay attention during conversation.
-“In a world filled with constant distraction, we miss both outright and subtle communication indications regularly,” says Leah Weiss, Ph.D., a lecturer of management at Stanford Graduate School of Business.
+“In a world filled with constant distraction, we miss both outright and subtle communication indications regularly,” says Leah Weiss, Ph.D., a lecturer in management at Stanford Graduate School of Business.
 “These can be anything from the way that someone looks at us while talking to a slight touch mid-conversation.”

 Though most people want to be able to listen, they may have difficulty identifying barriers in the way.
 “People tend to be egocentric by nature where they are more concerned about their own thoughts/feelings than others’,” says Wyatt Fisher, Psy.
 D., a licensed psychologist based in Boulder, Colorado.
 “It can be exacerbated by an upbringing where they were an only child or the center of attention.”